-To apply these choices in a one-step checkout system and have it display elegantly on smartphone is difficult.
+To apply these choices in a one-step checkout system and have it display elegantly on smartphone is impossible.

 The extension to this issue of multiple options in a single step also applies to the payment step.
-This critical step in the checkout is now burdened with multiple options and if not presented in a simple and elegant manner will confuse and prompt bailouts.
+This step in the checkout is now burdened with multiple payment methods.
+If they are not presented in a simple and elegant manner it will confuse people.

-Long pages of forms intimidate consumers, resulting in higher incidence of abandonments.
-Imagine the above one step checkout in a stacked from top to bottom.
+Long pages of forms intimidate consumers, resulting in a higher incidence of abandonment.
+Imagine the above one-step checkout stacked from top to bottom.

-Imagine a consumer entering all his/her information on a one-step checkout (on a smartphone screen), enters the credit card information, selects the final “Buy Now” button and receives an error message.
-The consumer must then scroll back through all fields to try and find what went wrong.
+Imagine a consumer entering all his/her information on a one-step checkout (on a smartphone screen), but once he/she is done selects the final “Confirm Order" button, an error message displays.
+The consumer must then scroll back through all fields to find what went wrong.

-The multi-step checkout flow delivers “micro validation points” to verify the information entered during a specific step has been captured and is correct.
+The right multi-step checkout experience delivers “micro validation points” to verify the information entered during a specific step has been captured and is correct.

-The ability to show the consumer the system (eCommerce technology) has captured information at certain step, provides comfort.
+The ability to show the consumer the system (eCommerce technology) has captured information at certain steps, provides comfort.

 Forcing a high volume of functional elements to display on a single page increases the pageload time of the checkout.
-This issue is exacerbated on smartphone screens along with the need to often apply multiple database and freight table checks while the cart is loading.
+This issue is exacerbated on smartphone screens along with the need to often apply database inventory checks and activate freight table logic while the cart is loading.

-One step checkout has a long standing reputation of being slow.
+One step checkout has a reputation of being slow.

 What cannot be monitored cannot be fixed.
 Because the one-page checkout is literally on one page, there is little insight that can be gained from monitoring engagement with this checkout type.

-Retailers struggle to construct behavioural sales funnel data to identify issues, because there isn't any.
-And with the introduction of multiple options within each step, this becomes an important part of enhancing checkout experiences in the future.
+Retailers struggle to construct behavioural sales funnel data to identify issues because there aren't any.
+And with the introduction of multiple pick-up options on the delivery step, this becomes an important part of enhancing checkout experiences in the future.

 The single most important method in creating intuitive and seamless online experiences is through the reduction of “interaction cost”: this is the level of effort the consumer must exert when engaging with a retailer.
 And in this case, the checkout.